a-stickan/CryptoBot/README.md

 # CryptoBot

+Work in progress!
 Uses C++ and Python to execute market buy/sell orders of all avaliable cryptocurrencies on Robinhood Crypto based on current market conditions.
 Written primarily in C++, Python script files are called to execute the actual orders.

 Libraries in Use:
 1. Curl for People (https://github.com/whoshuu/cpr)